 We grew a lot over the next couple of years.
 We soon had over 3,000 writers in our community and published over 8,000 articles.
 Throughout that time we kept our promise.
 We were reader-first.
 Our readers were our investors.
 They made our crowdfunding campaign one of the largest for a news media company.

 Over time The Market Mogul evolved into Mogul News.
 Mogul News is different from The Market Mogul, but it keeps that reader-first focus.
 It lets you read some of the best premium content from some of the world’s leading publishers.
 There are no other paywalls, no ads and no friction.
 All for 34p a day.

 Mogul News was born from the idea that high-quality journalism should be accessible to all.
 People should have a place to read more than one perspective on a story and see how the other side think.
 All while being a place free from echo chambers and fake news.

 Mogul News will always keep its focus on the reader.
-There will be features to make sure you stay up to date with what’s going on in the world – without being overwhelmed.
-Mogul News will let you dig deeper into stories.
+There are features to make sure you stay up to date with what’s going on in the world – without being overwhelmed.
+Mogul News lets you dig deeper into stories.
 Some of the features on our roadmap include offline reading, highlighting interesting parts of an article, saving stories for later and curated collections that will make it easier than ever to make the news work for you.